 What Events are at the Big Burns Supper?

-In fact there are over 200 events taking place over the course of the festival – definitely something for everyone!
+Normally over 200 events take place over the course of the festival – definitely something for everyone!

-In terms of family events, many of the shows and events are family friendly, some are free to kids, and some events such as Bear & Butterfly and the Baby Disco Dance Hall are specifically geared towards families.
+In terms of family events, many of the shows and events are family friendly (including a children friendly version of Le Haggis), some are free to kids, and some events are specifically geared towards families.

 There are also events throughout the town, including sound displays and light shows, resulting in a festival that really brings all of Dumfries together to celebrate Burns.
 On some years there’s also a Burns Night Carnival Parade, although this didn’t take place in 2018.